atharaq/atharaq.github.io/computability-s24/lesson19.md

 This lesson is **asynchronous** / self-directed.
 Please go through these notes at your own pace.

 There are some exercises you need to do.
 Most of these you can do on your own and we can go over on Thursday.
-But for a couple of them, you will see **HAND IN** on them.
+But for **three** exercises, you will see **HAND IN** on them.
 For these: you are to write up your solutions and bring it in to class on Thursday.
 It's okay if you do not get these correct, just that you make a serious attempt at each of them.

 # Halting Problem